tencentyun/intlcloud-documents/product/域名与网站/网站备案/产品简介/网站命名要求_intl.md

 1. Non-governmental website names cannot contain words such as "China", "Chinese", "national", "people" and "place name".

-2. Website name cannot be all numbers, all English letters.
+2. Website name cannot be all numbers or all English letters.
 It cannot include special symbols or sensitive words such as anti-corruption or gambling.
 Personal website names cannot be a domain name or a person's name.
 It cannot contain words such as "company" or "organization".

 3. Website name should reflect website content.